cherrynoize/clone/README.md

 values and preserve the basic structure.
 Key concepts are still always addressed in comments.

+### In-file scripting

+The config and job files are all sourced from a bash shell, so any bash command is technically available.
+If you want to use local variables that are not used to communicate directly with clone, you may want to name the variables starting with an underscore (*_*), to avoid unknowingly interfering with some program runtime variable.

+For instance if you need to use the value multiple times:

+    var="/path/to/dir"

+You may want to include it like so:

+    # here _var is only needed locally (in the same file)
+    _var="/path/to/dir"

+    # sync_map is a clone-specific variable (-g means global)
+    declare -gA sync_map=(
+      ["/foo"]="${_var}/foo"
+      ["/bar"]="${_var}/bar"
+    )

 ## System cloning

 If you want to automate system reproduction a good rule of thumb